ec-intl/ptcolors/README.md

 ![Example 1 Output](https://ecisite.s3.amazonaws.com/static/img/example1.jpeg)

 Here’s an example of using a context manager to handle resources, like managing messages during a function’s execution.
 Context managers in Python, typically implemented with the with statement, allow you to control resource allocation and release efficiently.
 Here we demonstrate using the PTColors context manager.
-Here’s an example of using a context manager to handle resources, like managing messages during a function’s execution.
-Context managers in Python, typically implemented with the with statement, allow you to control resource allocation and release efficiently.
-Here we demonstrate using the PTColors context manager.

 ```python